MediaMath/t1-python/README.rst

 -  *query*: Search parameters. *Note*: it's much simpler to use ``find`` instead of ``get``, allowing ``find`` to construct the query.
 -  *count*: bool return the number of entities as a second parameter
+-  *other_params*: dict of additional, service-specific parameters to be passed.

 | Raises: ``terminalone.errors.ClientError`` if *page\_limit* > 100,
   ``terminalone.errors.APIError`` on >399 HTTP status code.